My Home Life England was founded on evidence and research and this continues to be an important part of what we do.

 Reference – (NCHR&D Forum (2007) My Home Life: Quality of life in care homes – Literature review, London: Help the Aged.
 This review is being constantly updated).

-It highlights the importance of not only meeting the needs of people who use services, but also addressing the needs of relatives/friends who visit and staff who work in care settings. it recognises that the quality of life of everyone involved in the care experience is crucial to improvements in practice.
-To achieve good relationships and quality of life for all in this context, it suggests that we need to consider what gives each individual a sense of security (feel safe), belonging (feel part of things), continuity (make connections between past, present and future), purpose (have goals), achievement (moving towards their goals) and significance (matter as a person).
+It highlights the importance of not only meeting the needs of people who receive care, but also addressing the needs of relatives/friends and staff.
+It recognises that the quality of life of everyone involved in the care experience is crucial to improvements in practice.
+To achieve good relationships and quality of life for all, it suggests that we need to consider what gives each individual a sense of:

-Paying attention to these senses can help us identify the individual needs and personal outcomes people who use services, their support circle and staff.
-At My Home Life England we use the Senses Framework to help make visible the contribution that staff, people who use services and support circles can make to the creation of a caring environment; we emphasise reciprocity and the need to create a care culture in which all participants are meaningfully involved.
+Paying attention to these senses can help us identify the individual needs and personal outcomes for people who receive care, as well as their support circle and staff.
+At My Home Life England we use the Senses Framework to help make visible the contribution staff, support circles and people receiving care can make to the creation of a caring environment; we emphasise reciprocity and the need to create a care culture in which all participants are meaningfully involved.

 Reference – Nolan, M., Brown, J., Davies, S., Nolan, J. and J. Keady.
 (2006).
 The Senses Framework: Improving care for older people through a relationship-centred approach.
 University of Sheffield.
 ISBN 1-902411-44-7.